Union concerns over COVID-19 and Spirit AeroSystems response

 “Just the lack of PPE,” said Beard.
 “The fear of taking something back home to your families, you know that’s a huge problem that we are facing today.”

-Beard praised Spirit AeroSystem leadership for providing many workers full pay while being at home.
+Beard praised Spirit AeroSystem leadership for providing many workers with full pay while being at home.

 Spirit AeroSystems Sr. Manager of Communications is Keturah Austin.